-I got tired of eating meat and I want to try something different using my culinary skills.
-The good news is, I have been able to commit to this by eating beans once a week.
+I’m getting tired of eating meat and want to try something different using my culinary skills.
+The good news is that I have been able to commit to this by eating beans once a week.
 This week, I found out that I could make varieties with chickpeas and consume less meat.
-Here are some of the chickpea varieties you could try out;
+Here are some of the chickpea varieties you could try out:

 This is an image of Squash and Chickpea Moroccan Stew from Aida Mollencamp.

 A major ingredient for this Moroccan dish is preserved lemon.
 Not that I am a fan of preserved lemon, of a truth I am indifferent about it because I have to look everywhere for what I don’t like and pay $10 for them.

 However, you can use something different from a preserved lemon.
 I tried salt-pickled lemons which I got at Garden of Eden, New York.
 Also, you can try Elise’s homemade recipe.
 They add a lovely taste to the dish with their wonderful fragrance.
 You can try anything new with them or the salt-pickled lemons.